lukehalley/MigrateChart/outreach/templates/personalized-examples.md

 ```
 Hey Rainmaker team!
 Congrats on the upcoming Dec 9 migration.

+We built migrate-chart.fun—working with ZERA and PAYAI currently.
+Even @notorious_d_e_v mentioned it could help @MigrateFun projects.

-We built migrate-chart.fun after working with PAYAI and ZERA.
-Happy to show you what real-time tracking looks like if you're interested.
+Happy to show you the dashboard if you're interested.
 ```

 ### @AgentNyla (5.5K views) - AI Agent
 ```
 Saw you're migrating Dec 9!
-We built analytics specifically for AI agent projects moving through @MigrateFun.
+We built migrate-chart.fun—currently working with ZERA and PAYAI.

-Would love to show you what we've put together—might be useful for your community.
+@notorious_d_e_v suggested it for @MigrateFun migrations.
+Would love to show you if helpful.
 ```

 ### @swarmnode (4.8K views)
 ```
 Hey SwarmNode!
 Noticed you're starting migration soon.

-We built some tracking tools that other projects are using for transparency.
-Happy to share if helpful.
+We built migrate-chart.fun—ZERA and PAYAI are using it for post-migration analytics.
+Happy to show you if helpful.
 ```

 ### @ParagonTweaks (3.9K views) - 180K downloads
 ```
 Congrats on the migration!
 With 180K+ downloads, showing migration transparency could be huge.

-We built migrate-chart.fun for exactly this.
-Want to see what we did for PAYAI?
+We built migrate-chart.fun—working with ZERA and PAYAI currently.
+Want to see what we put together?
 ```

 ---